s0/typescript-talks/writing-npm-libraries-using-typescript/README.md

 [Writing npm (JavaScript) libraries using TypeScript](https://conferences.oreilly.com/oscon/oscon-or/public/schedule/detail/75953).

-This folder is designed to be used as a Jupyter notebook, and can be
+This folder is designed to be used as a Jupyter notebook, and can also just be followed along using a text editor and terminal.

 ## Doing the lesson from scratch

-Instead of running the notebook, you can just use your favourite editor and terminal, and follow the instructions in [Lesson.ipynb](Lesson.ipynb) (which you can just open and view on GitHub).
+If you want to just use your favourite editor and terminal, just follow the instructions in [Lesson.ipynb](Lesson.ipynb) (which you can just open and view on GitHub).

 ## Running the notebook